brycewray/hugo-site/content/posts/2020/08/google-fonts-privacy.md

 But later in the week, things got more complicated.
 You see, I had reinstated [Google Fonts](https://fonts.google.com) because, well, I just preferred how my site looked with web fonts than without it.
 I figured I didn't have to think about it any longer.

-That was *before* I learned that my bent toward privacy protection didn't square with the use of Google Fonts---*i.e.*, if you're serving those fonts *from* Google (as I was doing) rather than their being self-hosted.
+That was *before* I learned that my bent toward privacy protection didn't square with the use of Google Fonts --- *i.e.*, if you're serving those fonts *from* Google (as I was doing) rather than their being self-hosted.

 As I'd mentioned in [a recent post](/posts/2020/07/chasing-100-tips-optimizing-website/), there was a technical reason why I was letting Google serve the typefaces rather than handling it through self-hosting, even though the former can cause performance issues: